sass/sass/doc-src/SASS_CHANGELOG.md

 * `sass --update .` now compiles all Sass/SCSS files in the current directory into CSS files.
   Same for `sass --watch .`.

+* Report the filename when a syntax error is found with `sass-convert`.

 ### Bug Fixes

 * Properly report line numbers for invalid selectors.